CESP-ExpHer/Harmonize/README.md

 Since we are giving the information about the EAF, we can infer that the target GWAS is presenting the effect on the reverse strand for the alternative allele.
 We need to flip the effect to **0.046** and also EAF to **1-0.91 = 0.09**.

-The Harmonize module take 6 arguments as paramters
+The Harmonize module takes 6 arguments as parameters
 - **referenceFile:** The name of reference GWAS summary statistics file with a full pathway
-- **targetFile:** The name of target GWAS summary statistics file with a full pathway
+- **targetFile:** The name of the target GWAS summary statistics file with a full pathway
 - **referenceDict:** A python dictionary where user must enter the following **reference GWAS summary statistics** information SNP, Chromosome, Position, non-Effect Allele, Effect Allele, and EAF in the **VALUES** part of the columnInfoDict **{keys : values}**.
-- **targetDict:** A python dictionary where user must enter the following **target GWAS summary statistics** information SNP, Chromosome, Position, non-Effect Allele, Effect Allele, EAF, Beta, SD, and p-value in the **VALUES** part of the columnInfoDict **{keys : values}**.
+- **targetDict:** A python dictionary where the user must enter the following **target GWAS summary statistics** information SNP, Chromosome, Position, non-Effect Allele, Effect Allele, EAF, Beta, SD, and p-value in the **VALUES** part of the columnInfoDict **{keys : values}**.
-- **intersection:** True, if user only want to harmonize the overlapped SNPs (**intersection**)
+- **intersection:** True, if the user only wants to harmonize the overlapped SNPs (**intersection**)
 - **verbose:** It prints the number of SNPs unharmonized.

-After creating an object of the Harmonize class, user can use the **saveResult** method to save the result using the output directory taken as an input argument.
+After creating an object of the Harmonize class, the user can use the **saveResult** method to save the result using the output directory taken as an input argument.
-- **outputDir:** The name of the output directory where user wants to save to.
+- **outputDir:** The name of the output directory where the user wants to save to.

 If so, you will have the following four **.txt** files in the output directory.
 - **harmonized.txt**